 Here’s a fantastic seasonal favorite from the Best of Dr. Peter Borten articles vault!
 Enjoy, and please feel free to share YOUR favorite chilled summer treat recipes in the comments below!

 Ah, summer.
 The warm, bright sun, birds chirping, bees buzzing, and the sound of ice cream trucks in the air.
 We crave cold, sweet things like lemonade, ice cream, popsicles, and gelato.
 Somehow the specialness of summer convinces us to let ourselves and our kids indulge a bit more in the sugar.
+If you view Eastport Dental website, their specialists would not approve to use a lot sugar as we consume too much sugar even not taking into consideration these desserts.
 But summer treats don’t have to be full of refined sugar in order to be yummy and refreshing.
 Try these healthier variations on summer staples.
 You’ll feel in the spirit of the season, but don’t have to worry about putting on extra weight at a time of year when you may feel self-conscious of your body in skimpy summer attire.
+Speaking of weight, if you are looking to gain healthy body mass make sure first to look where to buy sarms, as not many companies out there sell the purest form it and you may end up pay more for substandard quality.

 In Chinese nutritional theory, sour foods are considered to help generate fluids in the body.
 When we’re hot and thirsty, the sourness of lemonade often feels even more refreshing than plain water.
 But the sugar just adds tons of extra calories (Minute Maid has about 12 teaspoons of sugar per 16 ounce glass) and makes you feel full if you drink too much.
 Your first healthier option is simply lemony water.
 A squirt of lemon (or lime) juice makes me much more enthusiastic about drinking enough water throughout the day.
 If you’re accustomed to drinking fruit juice daily, you can easily make the switch to lemony water and lose the extra sugar.
 If you don’t want to bring a lemon to work with you, try getting one of those lemon-shaped squeeze bottles of juice.
 If you have access to a juicer or juice bar, another excellent substitute for more sugary juices is cucumber juice.
 It’s wonderfully cooling in the summer.
 I like it with a squeeze of lemon and/or some fresh mint.